muhammad-awan/financial-news/README.md

 $ cd back
 $ yarn add [package]
 ```
-Open seperate terminal windows to run localhost servers for each of the 'back' and 'front' folder while you're in those respective directories.
+Open seperate terminal windows to run localhost servers for each of the 'back' and 'front' folders while you're in those respective directories.

 ##### Terminal Instance 1:
 ----